 What do I need to submit?

-You can access the online application and all accompanying information at Graduate Admissions.
+You can access the online application and all accompanying information beginning in September at Graduate Admissions.
 Any problems that you encounter while completing or submitting the application must be addressed by contacting the support desk as indicated on the application web site.
-Since the Stanford application software is not Stanford-based we cannot help with technical issues.
+Since the Stanford application software is not Stanford-based, we cannot help with technical issues.
 Note that no changes can be made to your application once it has been submitted.

 Statement of Purpose